 - Growth: -14.12%

-Several key factors drove the significant growth in scooter sales in India during FY25:
+There were several key reasons why scooter sales in India rose sharply during FY25:

 - Urban Demand: Scooters became popular in urban areas due to their gearless operation and ease of handling in traffic, making them ideal for short commutes among professionals and students.